 14.7 Variant generation in incomplete unification examples

-The unification infrastructure supports the notion of incomplete unification algorithms (see Section 13.4.6) and variant generation and variant unification have been updated.
+The unification infrastructure supports the notion of incomplete unification algorithms (see Section 13.4.6) and variant generation and variant unification take it into consideration.

 Let us consider an equational theory combining variant equations and associativity.